Elaine Lewis is writing in blue ink

 So for the next eight days it was rice and potatoes and fruit for breakfast until we reconvened.

 At the end of Passover, Daniel had been enlightened!
 He concluded that he was, in fact, gluten-sensitive!
 Without gluten in his system he had more energy, his hives vanished and he was no longer bloated!

 Finally we had our answer!
 And here is Daniel today–(standing next to me)–healthy and normal:

-Is that Daniel?
-I thought it was a movie star!
+Which one are you?
 Anyway, it seems people have to be their own doctor nowadays!

 We all must advocate for ourselves and our children and trust our gut, no pun intended. 🙂

 It was at this time that I also investigated various digestive enzymes on the market knowing that being 100% gluten-free is not easy.